 All other planning associated with the Company’s Conservation Programs (potential assessment and targets) shall remain within the Company’s Integrated Resource Plan.

-Other uncertainties relating to conservation resources include the risk of free riders, and lost opportunities.
+Other uncertainties relating to conservation resources include the risk of free riders and lost opportunities.
 Free riders are those individuals who would have undertaken some form of conservation action even if a program had not existed.
 Measuring free rider impacts makes program evaluation difficult since it requires information on a hypothetical situation that, by definition, will never be observed.
 Lost opportunities assume the opportunity to install cost-effective conservation measures occurs only once in the life of a home, office, or industrial plant.
 If all potential cost-effective conservation is not installed at one time, future DSM opportunities may be lost as a result.
 This is most likely true for commercial/industrial resources since it is unlikely that a business would close down or curtail operations for any period just to install conservation measures.

 As discussed earlier, the potential for building code changes over the planning horizon represents another uncertainty that could impact the ability of the company to achieve its therm savings goals.
 When more aggressive code changes take effect, Company programs and targets are adjusted accordingly.